A new series for $\pi^3$ and related congruences

 \heading{1.
 Introduction}\endheading

 Series with summations related to $\pi$ have a long history.
 Leibniz and Euler got the famous identities respectively.
-Though there exist many series for $\pi$ and $\pi^2$ (see, e.g., R. Matsumoto [Ma]), there are very few interesting series for $\pi^3$.
-The only well-known series for $\pi^3$ is the following one:
+Though there exist many series for $\pi$ and $\pi^2$ (see, e.g., [Ma]), there are very few interesting series for $\pi^3$.
+The most well-known series for $\pi^3$ is the following one: